meken/cloud-hackathons/hacks/adk-intro/README.md

 ### Introduction

-We have our first agent, if you'd now ask which super hero to pick for an alert, the LLM would gladly make some suggestions, but since it doesn't know about our Luminaverse, it would probably take the well known heroes, or fabricate imaginary ones.
+We have our first agent, and if you'd now ask which super hero to pick for an alert, the LLM would gladly make some suggestions.
+But since it doesn't know about our Luminaverse, it would probably take the well known heroes, or fabricate imaginary ones.
 This is because LLMs lack real-time and specific information (think about your internal documents/databases/processes/rules, LLMs have no access to that information).

 This is where *Tools* come into the picture: they provide a way for LLMs/agents to access external systems, databases, or APIs, thereby augmenting the LLM's knowledge base and enabling it to perform more complex, data-dependent operations.
-Although in this challenge we'll use a tool to gather additional information, tools can also be used to execute actions.
+Although in this challenge we'll use a tool to gather additional information, tools can also be used to execute actions (which we'll cover in the last challenge).

 ### Description

-We’ve already provided a *Tool* that can look up our Luminaverse heroes (and their availability) in `tools.py`.
-Update the `hero_picker_agent` to use that tool.
+The provided code base already has a function that can look up our Luminaverse heroes (and their availability) in `tools.py`.
+Update the `hero_picker_agent` to use that function as a tool.
 Once everything works as expected, push the changes to the repository.

+> [!NOTE]
-> [!NOTE] Typically we’d use a proper database or an external API to do the lookup, but for the sake of simplicity, the lookup tool for this challenge will be using a mock database in memory.
+> Typically we’d use a proper database or an external API to do the lookup, but for the sake of simplicity, the lookup tool for this challenge will be using a simple `sqlite` database.

 ### Success Criteria

-- The Agent has been configured to use the `available_agents` tool.
+- The Agent has been configured to use the `available_agents` function as a tool.
 - The Agent suggests an available hero from the Luminaverse for the following alert:

   ```text